Bank of England note issues: Counterfeited and withdrawn notes

 William Booth, of South Staffordshire, was a notable forger of English banknotes, and was hanged for the crime in 1812.
 Several of his forgeries and printing plates are in the collection of Birmingham Museum and Art Gallery.

 After the start of the World War II in September 1939 the German Operation Bernhard attempted to counterfeit various denominations between £5 and £50.
-Although the plans were classified, in November Michael Palairet, Britain's ambassador to Greece, got full details of them from a Russian émigré and reported them to London.
+Although the plans were classified, in November Michael Palairet, Britain's ambassador to Greece, obtained full details of them from a Russian émigré and reported them to London.
 Although the Bank considered the existing security measures to be sufficient, in 1940 it released emergency notes with different colour schemes and a magnetic security thread running through the paper.

 The original plan was to parachute or smuggle the counterfeit notes into Britain in an attempt to destabilise the British economy, but in 1942 Heinrich Himmler decided it was more useful to use the notes to pay German agents operating throughout Europe, and in 1943 they were producing 500,000 notes monthly.
 Although most fell into Allied hands at the end of the war and were destroyed, forgeries frequently appeared for years afterwards, so all denominations of banknote above £5 were subsequently removed from circulation.
 The incident is alluded to in Ian Fleming's James Bond novel Goldfinger.

 All banknotes, regardless of when they were withdrawn from circulation, may be presented at the Bank of England where they will be exchanged for current banknotes and coins.
 In practice, commercial banks will accept most banknotes from their customers and negotiate them with the Bank of England themselves.
 However, forgeries (including Bernhard notes) will be retained and destroyed by the Bank.
 If a suspect note is found to be genuine a full refund by cheque will be made.
 However, it is a criminal offence to knowingly hold or pass a counterfeit bank note without lawful authority or excuse.